Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

 where the bracket $[k]$ denotes evaluation at time $k\triangle t$ (e.g., $x[n]=x(n\triangle t)$) and $\Lambda_\phi$ and $\Lambda_M$ are diagonal matrices with entries

-In the classical Friedkin--Johnsen (FJ) model \cite{friedkin2011social}, the opinion updates follow the rule $x[n+1]=\eta Px[n] + (1-\eta)x[0]$ with a time-independent weight $(1-\eta)$ on the nodes' initial opinions.
-We can view the model \eqref{eq: discrete-fj} as an extension of the FJ model by writing $x[n+1]$ as a sum of all previous opinions $x[k]$ weighted by time-dependent matrices $P(n+1,k)$.
+In the classical Friedkin--Johnsen (FJ) model \cite{friedkin2011social}, the opinion updates follow the rule $x[n+1] = \eta Px[n] + (1-\eta)x[0]$ with a time-independent weight $(1 - \eta)$ on the nodes' initial opinions.
+We can view the model \eqref{eq: discrete-fj} as an extension of the FJ model by writing $x[n+1]$ as a sum of all previous opinions $x[k]$ (with $k \in \{0, \ldots, n\}$) weighted by time-dependent matrices $P(n+1,k)$.
 That is,

-Each time step generates a new opinion vector $x[n]$, which joins the opinion pool that determines $x[n+1]$.
+Each time step generates a new opinion vector $x[n]$, which joins the collection $\{x[0], x[1], \ldots, x[n]\}$ of historical opinions that collectively determine $x[n+1]$.
 The model \eqref{eq: multi-delta-homo} renormalizes the weights of the historical opinions $x[k]$ at each time step and introduces a temporal dependence on the weight matrices $P(n+1,k)$.
-The model \eqref{eq: discrete-fj} is also connected to the voter model with an exogenous updating rule in \cite{fernandez2011update}.
-The governing equation of their voter model is a special case of the model \eqref{eq: discrete-fj}.
+The model \eqref{eq: discrete-fj} is also related to a voter model with an exogenous updating rule \cite{fernandez2011update}, {and this voter model is a special case of \eqref{eq: discrete-fj}}.
 In Section \ref{sec: numerics}, we implement the model \eqref{eq: multi-delta-x} with weights $M_k^i$ from continuous-time distributions.